SJ23 Tech Tip B15, (Updated 2019-09-03) Bob Schimmel | |||

 |

-with butyl rubber and seal the
+with butyl rubber and to seal the

-excels in all categories.
-While the automotive industry has used hollow gaskets for years, the marine industry seems to stick with the woefully inadequate, solid cushiony neoprene foam that stays compressed after the load is released.
-It generally leaks after a season of use because it doesn't have the resiliency to spring back to original size to effect a seal due to the extremely small pores of the foam.
-While the EPDM may also not spring back in this application, the fact that the foam forms around the lip will mean that it developed a seal.
-The best place to install the weather strip is on the bottom of the locker lid, pointing down.
-The lid offers maximum surface area for best adhesion.
-Besides, the top of the locker lip is usually very irregular and too narrow in places as shown below due to the freehand cutting of the hole at the factory.
-If it is installed on the lip, it will get beat up with every trip into the locker.
+NOTE - While the automotive industry has used hollow EDPM gaskets for years, the marine industry seems to stick with solid neoprene foam that stays compressed for a long time after the load is released.
+It generally leaks after a season of use because it doesn't have the resiliency to spring back to the original size.
+This is due to the extremely small pores of the foam.
+While EPDM foam may also not spring back as quickly when compressed, the fact that the foam forms around the cockpit lip means that it developed a seal.
+The best place to install the foam seal is on the bottom of the locker lid, pointing down.
+The lid offers a flat surface area for best adhesion.
+The top of the locker lip is usually very irregular and too narrow in places as shown below due to the freehand cutting of the opening at the factory.
+Besides, if it is installed on the lip, it will get beat up with every trip into the locker.

 HINT -